 open-source

-Open-source refers to software whose source code is made publicly available for anyone to view, modify, and distribute.
-This means developers can freely access and use the underlying code that makes a program function.
+Open-source refers to software whose source code is made publicly available, allowing anyone to view, modify, and distribute it.
+This collaborative approach fosters transparency and innovation.

 Why it matters